Skip to content

 “One Trouble With Developing Speed Reading Skills Is That by the Time You Realize a Book Is Boring You’ve Already Finished It.”

 I read somewhere that Elon Musk used to read two books a day.
-Without corroborating nor refuting that piece of information, I just thought: “is that even possible?”
+Without corroborating or refuting that piece of information, I just thought: “Is that even possible?”
 Let’s see.
 An average book has about 90,000 words.
 It would take someone about six hours to read two books at double the standard reading speed.
 The usual reading speed is 250 words per minute (WPM).
 At 500 WPM, it takes 360 minutes to read 180,000 words.
-This is how to read 3 books a day.
+This is how to read faster, 3 books daily.
 It’s definitely possible.
 500 WPM is achievable by anyone; we’ll see how soon in more depth soon.

 First things first, how to compute your reading speed?
 Test your reading speed using the Speed Chrome Extension.
 The pace can be adjusted to find out what your current WPM is and get your starting point.
 If you prefer manual ways, you can just start measuring your reading time with this article.
 Take a stopwatch, start it exactly here (exactly back there), and just keep reading.
 When you reach the end of this article, I’ll tell you how many words you read.
 Then we divide that amount by the time shown on your stopwatch to get to your WPM.